Second Rate Democracy

 More accountability means that prime ministers are likely to do a better job of representing the public – an essential part of democracy.
 For example, they are more apt to stick with their campaign promises and not pursue policies contrary to those for which they were elected.
 Presidents, on the other hand, are more likely to engage in “policy switching” – promising the voters one thing in their campaign, but then pursuing the opposite once in office.
 Political scientists David Samuels and Matthew Shugart conducted a study in which they looked at this problem and concluded that “policy switching is about four times as likely in presidential systems as in parliamentary systems.”

-There are two approaches to the problem of unaccountable presidents abusing their power: those that require a constitutional change and those that do not.
-One obvious solution would be to switch to a parliamentary form of government which does not have a separately elected president.
-A chief executive who is more collegial, less likely to abuse power, and more easily gotten rid of would be enormous improvement.
+Even if we block Trump’s radical abuses of presidential power, we are still left with the more routine practices of excessive power and the lack of accountability that have become routine.
+What can be done about these?
+One obvious solution is structural: switch to a parliamentary form of government which does not have a separately elected president.
+A chief executive who is more collegial, less likely to abuse power, and more easily gotten rid of would be an enormous improvement.
 Undoubtedly, some Americans would argue that if we abandon a separately elected president, this would undermine our checks and balances system.
 But as seen in another article on this site, the separation of powers system creates a lot of problems for a democracy – like gridlock – and many healthy Western democracies do just fine without it.
 In the end, of course, the main problem with the PM solution is that it would require a huge change in the Constitution – which is extremely unlikely.

 A less radical approach would be to pass various kinds of amendments to rein in presidential powers – for example, one that made it easier for Congress to override vetoes.
 Instead of the current two-thirds of each house, we could require only a majority to override – thus limiting the impact of the president’s veto power.
-Or we could pass an amendment that eliminated signing statements.
+Undoubtedly many members of Congress would welcome and support such a change.
+Another option: we could pass an amendment that eliminated signing statements.

 But given the great difficulty of amending the Constitution, those concerned about excessive presidential power have come up with some other reforms that would not require amendments.
 Many of these rely on the checks and balances built into our presidential system.